rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 - [Render to texture: cameras can now be configured to render to a texture instead of a window][bevy-render-texture]
 - [Flexible mesh vertex layouts in shaders][bevy-vertex]
 - [ECS improvements: Order systems using their names, Query::many_mut, use conflicting parameters in systems via ParamSets, WorldQuery derives][bevy-ecs]
-- [Documentation improvements: better examples, more doc tests and more coverage][bevy-docs]
+- [Documentation improvements: better examples, more doc tests, and more coverage][bevy-docs]
 - [More audio control: pause, volume, speed, and looping][bevy-audio]
 - [Power usage options to enable only updating Bevy Apps when input occurs][bevy-power]